TELAPROLUGOUTHAM985/Desktop_AI_assistant-/README.md

-Desktop AI Voice Assistant
+AI Virtual Assistant

---------Description :
+Description :
 The main aim of a desktop AI assistant is to enhance user productivity and convenience by providing voice-controlled access to information, performing tasks, and automating routine activities on a computer.
 Using the speech_recognition module for voice recognition, the pyttsx3 text-to-speech library, and extra modules for different tasks, this Python script functions as a basic voice assistant.
 The assistant can send emails, tell the time, and retrieve information from Wikipedia, among other things.